sebitir3/OOP-Investment-ePortfolio/README.txt

 The program is limited by the fact that the user has to manually update the prices of the investments where normally the prices themselves would automatically update periodically.

-For the menu loop, accepted options for all investment functions is either the first word of the function name (b, s, u, g, se) or the whole word (buy, sell, update, gain, search).
-These inputs are also case insensitive.
-These input options were chosen as they are the most logical options that a user would input.

-The same goes for inputing a stock or mutual fund, being that the user can input the entire word (stock, mutual fund) or the first letter of each (s, m) all case insensitive as well.

 3) USER GUIDE:
 Compilition and execution:
-Run the following in a terminal from the main project folder (i.e. stiriba_a1)
+Run the following in a terminal from the main project folder (i.e. stiriba_a3)
 $ javac ePortfolio/*.java
-$ jar cvfe A2.jar ePortfolio.Portfolio <filename> ePortfolio/*.class
+$ jar cvfe A3.jar ePortfolio.GUI <filename> ePortfolio/*.class
-$ java -jar A2.jar
+$ java -jar A3.jar

 Here, filename is optional.
 If not specified it will write to "default.txt".

-A menu of options will then be presented to the user.
-First, (1) Buy option should be selected first to buy your investment

-From there, you have the option to ...
+An initial window will pop up and explain to the user than they are within the ePortfolio and the different functions are found within the menu.
+The menu options are ...

-(1) Buy --> buys more investments (new or currently owned investments).
+(1) Buy --> buys more investments (stock or mutual fund from the dropdown menu).

-The user will get prompted to enter the symbol of the investment.
-If its a new investment being entered the user will be asked to input the name, along with quantity being purchased, and the price at purchase time.
+To buy, the user must enter the symbol, the name, along with quantity being purchased, and the price at purchase time of the investment.

-If the investment already exists, the name is not required to be entered, and the user will be asked to enter quantity and price as usual.
+Once all these are fields are full the user can press the buy button and the purchase will be confirmed in the message console.

+The reset button clears all fields.

+*All fields must be full to complete a purchase.
+Price and quanitity must be positive, non zero numbers.

 (2) Sell --> sell investments that you currently own

-The user will be prompted to enter a symbol of an investment they own.
-If a symbol is not owned, the operation will stop and you must select the (2) option again.

-When a symbol is found, the user will be prompted to input the quantity of investment being sold as well as the price at time of sale.
+To sell, the user must enter the symbol, along with quantity being sold, and the price at time of sale of the investment.

+Once all these are fields are full the user can press the sell button and the sale will be confirmed in the message console.

+The reset button clears all fields.

+*All fields must be full to complete a sale.
+Price and quanitity must be positive, non zero numbers.

 (3) Update Price --> allows you to change the price of all your investments

+To update a price of an investment, the user must enter the new desired price of the investment within the price field of the invesment.
+The symbol and name fields cannot be modified.

-The program will view every investment and the user will be asked to input a new price for each investment.
+The next and previous buttons cycle through the list of investments for the user to be able to modify them.

+Once all these are fields are full the user can press the sell button and the sale will be confirmed in the message console.

+The reset button clears all fields.

+*Price must be a positive, non zero number.

 (4) Get Gain --> displays the current gain of all investments

-No user input required besides selecting option (4).
-Automatically displays current investment gain.
+No user input required.
+Automatically displays current investment gain and the individual gains of each investment.

 (5) Search --> return the investment depending on search filters for symbol, keyword, and price range

-The user is asked to input search filters for symbol, keyword and a price range.
+To search, the user must input search filters for symbol, keyword and a price range.
 They DO NOT all have to be entered and if user wants to not use a filter, it can be left blank.

 The symbol filter: the user can enter a symbol of an investment they want to search for (case insensitive).